 While RTCA’s documents and committees cover a wide range of aviation technology, the UAS Steering Committee is identifying those standards that are involved in the UAS technology space.
 The committees that are developing standards specifically for this area include:

 SC-228, Minimum Operational Performance Standards (MOPS) for UAS, established May 20, 2013, is working to develop the MOPS for DAA equipment and a C2 Data Link MOPS establishing L-Band and C-Band solutions.
 The initial phase of standards development focused on civil UAS equipped to operate into Class A airspace under instrument flight rules (IFR).
 The Operational Environment for the MOPS is the transitioning of a UAS to and from Class A or special use airspace, traversing Class D and E, and perhaps Class G airspace.
-The committee published the first of the Phase 1 documents in September 2016 with the release of , C2 Data Link MOPS (Terrestrial), and followed that with Detect and Avoid Standards () and the accompanying Air to Air RADAR MOPS (DO-366).
+The committee published the first of the Phase 1 documents in September 2016 with the release of DO-362, C2 Data Link MOPS (Terrestrial), and followed that with Detect and Avoid Standards (DO-365) and the accompanying Air to Air RADAR MOPS (DO-366).
 Phase 2 of MOPS development is underway to specify DAA equipment to support extended UAS operations in Class D, E, and perhaps G, airspace and Satellite-based C2.

 SC-147, Traffic Alert & Collision Avoidance System (TCAS), established November 1, 1980, has defined and updated the TCAS and TCAS II performance standards, thereby contributing to one of the most significant advances in aviation safety in the past twenty years.
 They continue their work with the addition of Airborne Collision Avoidance System (ACAS) Xa, ACAS Xo, and ACAS Xu.
 ACAS Xu will provide the minimum performance standards for the interaction of an ACAS system specifically designed for UAS to interact with other ACAS Xu and Xa/Xo systems (compatible with Xo/Xa).